Leadership

 The Ideal Gas Equation allows us to relate the four properties of gases—pressure, volume, temperature, and amount—in a single equation.
 It provides a mathematical representation of how these properties interact and influence each other.
 By manipulating the equation, we can solve for any one of the properties when the others are known.

 The equation can be rearranged to solve for different variables depending on the information given or sought.
-For example, if we know the pressure, volume, and temperature of a gas, we can solve for the amount of the gas using the equation:
+For instance, by knowing the pressure, volume, and temperature of a gas, we can determine the quantity of the gas using the equation below:

 n = (PV) / (RT)